 Your chances of contracting Lyme disease are significantly higher if you live or work in an outdoor area, especially if it is wooded or grassy.
 This is a risk for people in jobs such as construction and forestry.
-If you believe that you have developed Lyme disease as a result of your work, contact an experienced Raleigh workers’ compensation lawyer at the Law Office of Sam Scudder, today by calling 919-851-3311.
+If you believe that you have developed Lyme disease as a result of your work, contact an experienced Morehead City workers’ compensation lawyer at the Law Office of Sam Scudder, today by calling 919-851-3311.

 Symptoms of Lyme Disease